 And that was our trip.
 We enjoyed the company, and we enjoyed the cruise.
 I was skeptical, but would do one again.

 Our last day, flying home on the 28th.
 Cleared customs off the ship and headed back to the Garlands, where we stayed the first 2 nights we were here.
 Stowed our gear and off we went.
 First stop was Royal St in the French Quarter.
 People everywhere. as I have said, this city breathes on its own.
 Food booths and music everywhere.
 This is a sample of what we saw and heard on the street.
-Read the rest of this entry
+Continue reading “New Orleans – March 27, 2011”

 We woke up to a beautiful day.
 We went and ate our breakfast, which is one of the best parts of B&B’s.
 One gets to interact with the other guests in a casual setting, usually seated at the same table.
 On this morning we met a couple from Spain, who were living in Chicago.
 Nice people, enjoying the USA.
 Finished up and headed out with John and Cec.
 Big day planned, lots to check out in the Quarter, then the House of Blues for Rafael Saadiq that evening.